 For years, that building on 125 Pine has survived floods, tornados and the Great Depression.
 And while Bobs Candy Company has long since left, the building stands strong.
 Not just as a historical landmark, but as the centerpiece of the revival of Downtown Albany.
 After an extensive refurbishment thanks to a joint effort between Dougherty County and The University Funding Foundation, the Pine Avenue Building has become just one of the many symbols of a revitalized downtown.

 The building is a multi-purpose, high-tech office and event center that houses the USDA Farm Service Agency, the Cooperative Extensive Service and branches of Georgia Tech and the University of Georgia.
-Meanwhile, the second floor is currently housing the Georgia Water Policy and Planning Center, computer support company NEOS and start-up advertising agency The Levee Studios.
+Meanwhile, the second floor is currently housing the Georgia Water Policy and Planning Center, cybersecurity and IT support company NEOS and start-up advertising agency The Levee Studios.
+The space is currently 100% occupied.

 But it’s not just Pine 125 that is helping bring business to Downtown Albany.
 Nearby are several examples of reinvigorated neighborhood.
 Right next door is the Flint Riverquarium, which has become a local tourist spot.
 Just one block west is the “Flats at 249”, a high-end residential space that has become a very popular spot for renters.
 And across the street is Pretoria Fields, Albany’s most popular and well-known brewery.